Creator Licensing: How to Get Influencer Content Usage Rights

 And so brands should approach influencers like they would any other contractor.

-Food for thought: 79% of creators believe they can be more valuable to brands by working with them long-term.
+Food for thought: 79% of creators believe they're more valuable to brands by working with them long-term.
 Making your partnership “official” with a contract signals both sides’ commitment.

 A formal influencer agreement means you're less likely to get ghosted by creators.
 On the flip side, handshake agreements offer no recourse for brands if a creator doesn’t post.